AdobeDocs/experience-manager-cloud-service.en/help/forms/using-themes-in-core-components.md

 * **Create/customize a theme**:
 AEM provides some reference themes that serve as a boilerplate for creating other themes by customizing them.
 Themes are personalized to make them unique and align with an organization's style.

-* **Upload a theme**:
+* **Deploy a theme**:
-A theme is a Git repository that is uploaded to your AEM cloud service repository using the front-end pipeline for future use.
+A theme is a Git repository which is deployed to your AEM cloud service repository using the front-end pipeline.
 Uploading a theme enables you to apply a customized design to your web applications and Adaptive Forms.

 ## Using a theme in Adaptive Forms {#using-theme-in-adaptive-form}